prahladyeri/contests/README.md

-# Open Kattis
+# Contests

-This repository contains solutions to problems on [open kattis](open.kattis.com/problems).
+This repository contains solutions to various programming puzzles and contests.